Remember: Shipping & Handling Is Free

 “I can spot you,” he told her, his alto voice gruff, yet gentle, kind.

-She turned away from him and rolled her eyes.
+She turned away from him and rolled her eyes, as sweet a brown as her skin.
 “No, thank you.”
-A series of heart-breaking relationships and living alone in Atlanta, Georgia had made her fiercely independent and more cautious of strangers, watching true crime TV series only deepened her distrust.
+A series of heart-breaking relationships and living alone in Atlanta, Georgia had made her fiercely independent and more cautious of strangers; watching true crime TV series only deepened her distrust.
 It had reached the point where her friends told her that she was going to regret being overly independent and cautious.
 Although they cloaked their perception in humor, Petula knew that her friends sincerely meant it when they teased that she was far too solo-strong, too committed to the single life.
 And yet, when she looked at the man a second time, instead of accepting his help, she twisted her mouth and rolled her eyes again.

 As if he hadn’t heard her, he came closer to the RV and started tapping his knuckles on the vehicle’s front side, just below the driver’s window.

-“Said I don’t need anyone to spot me,” Petula repeated, a deep frown roughing up her forehead.
+“Said I don’t need anyone to spot me,” Petula repeated, a deep frown roughing up her forehead, her husky voice generally animated now booming and hard.
 “I’ve backed my RV into a parking space on my own many times.”

-The strange man smiled, revealing his cracked, brown-stained teeth.
+The strange man smiled, revealing his cracked, stained teeth.
 “Got one of those backup cameras, do you?”

 Checking that all doors, including the emergency roof exit, were secured, she stood and walked to the back of the RV.
-When she caught the man looking through the large side windows, she pulled the black shades and knelt below the window, hiding.
+When she caught the man looking through the large side windows, his gaze pinned on her, the smile he’d once wore gone, she pulled the black shades down.

-She listened to the sound of leaves crunching underfoot as the man walked away from her RV.
-Relief she felt showed in her lowered shoulders, could be heard in the thick breath escaping her mouth.
+She listened to the sound of leaves crunching underfoot as the man walked away from her vehicle.
+Relief she felt could be heard in the thick breath escaping her mouth.

 The relief, though sweet, was short, quick like a sprinter’s thrust.